intel/confidential-computing-zoo/documents/readthedoc/docs/source/Solutions/horizontal-federated-learning/hfl.md

 ### Prerequisites

-- Ubuntu 18.04.
-This solution should work on other Linux distributions as well, but for simplicity we provide the steps for Ubuntu 18.04 only.
+- Ubuntu 18.04/Ubuntu 20.04.
+This solution should work on other Linux distributions as well, but for simplicity we provide the steps for Ubuntu 18.04 / Ubuntu 20.04.

 - Docker Engine.
 Docker Engine is an open source containerization technology for building and containerizing your applications.